SEI-SEA-1-25/dental-health-day/README.md

 > Did you notice that we don't reference components here?
 We simply make links for users to click that connect to URLs, and the `Router` section in the code handles the actual component changes.

 We can include those links in a `<nav>` element at the top of our page.
 It will stay on the page permanently, and the different components will be swapped between each other below it.
 There's actually nothing special about the `<nav>` element.
-It behaves exactly like a `<div>`. `<nav>` Is just a semantic element that gives your.JSXX more meaning when people read it.
+It behaves exactly like a `<div>`. `<nav>` is just a semantic element that gives your JSX more meaning when people read it.

 In your `App.jsx`, inside the `<Router>` (because we want it rendered!) and before the `Route` statements, put: